Chlenusz/YT_Downloader/README.md

-It's simple program with GUI to download music (Videos is may not work as it is in early development). \
+It's simple program with GUI to download music (videos may not work as it is in early development). \
 To run it is needed to have nodeJS on your machine. \
 If not updated recently it may not work.